FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-It's important to make sure you differentiate between 'nuisance whining' and they type of noise your pup makes when he needs a potty break (see colored box to the right).
+It's important to differentiate between 'nuisance whining' and the type of noise your pup makes when he needs a potty break (see grey box to the right).

 Dogs aren't just 'den' animals, they're 'pack' animals too.... and in the wild a young puppy's survival depends on staying with the pack for food and protection.

 Although your little guy is a domestic dog - meaning that his meals come on time and there are no wild animals threatening his life - his urge to stick with the pack is still a strong one.

 When you put him in his crate it makes him anxious and he shares his feelings with you by complaining.. sometimes loud and long.

 Because you know he's okay, you can safely ignore the whining he's doing because it's important that he learns how to be alone for short periods, that he's perfectly safe, and that you will always come back for him.

 ALL puppies are different, and while some may accept their crate from Day One and barely utter a squeak about it, others may object loudly... and keep it up for hours, days or even weeks.

 A strong-willed, stubborn puppy can wear you down over time so it's really important to remember that there's a reason why you're using a crate and that it's in your pup's best interests to learn to accept it.